This is our mega guide to charcoal toothpaste.

 - Yes, it can whiten your teeth by removing stains as the results within this article show.
 However this is not a permanent solution, nor is it proven to be the safest, and there are other variables that come into play in the results.

-- Charcoal toothpastes do not lighten the overall colour of the tooth in the same way as bleaching.
+- Charcoal toothpastes do not lighten the overall color of the tooth in the same way as bleaching.

 - Does it stain crowns/veneers/fillings?